ShashankKrishnaiah/ShashankKrishnaiah/README.md

 </div>

 ## 🎭 The Developer Behind The Code
 **Hey there!
-I'm a Full Stack Engineer who believes in the power of clean code and innovative solutions.
-My journey spans across multiple technologies, always pushing boundaries and exploring new possibilities**
+I'm a Software Engineer who believes in the power of clean code and innovative solutions.
+My journey spans across multiple technologies, always pushing boundaries and exploring new possibilities.**

-- 🔥 Building: Scalable web applications with modern architecture
+- 💻 Building: Scalable web applications with modern architecture
 - 📚 Learning: Advanced cloud patterns and microservices
-- 🎪 Exploring: AI integration in web development
+- 🎪 Exploring: AI integration in Software development

 ## 🛠️ Tech Stack